putragraha/MaterialMotion/README.md

     - Fade through
     - Fade in View
     - ShapeableImageView
-- Also experiment with Bottom Sheet
+- Also experiment with Bottom Sheet AND Lottie Animation